-Energize NY Finance does not set or alter the time frame of a project.
+Energize NY does not set or alter the time frame of a project.
 Time frames are project-specific and are established by the service provider(s) and design team doing the project.
-In general, time frames range from a few weeks to 24 months and vary depending upon the size of the building, the scope and type of project, and the service provider(s), incentive programs.
+In general, time frames range from a few weeks to 24 months and vary depending upon the size of the building, the scope and type of project, the service provider(s), and incentive programs.

 Energize NY works seamlessly with NYSERDA and other utility incentive programs.
 We finance the cost of a project net of the incentive amount